Comments about Hilbert's 16'th problem

 \m {\bf 7.
 Remark.} The global one forms on $\P^2$ with logarithmic poles on $C_1$ are included in the global one forms on $S$ with logarithmic poles on $C+E.$ The local monomialization $f=\prod x_i^{e_i}$ expresses ${{df}\over f}$ as a linear combination of the ${{dx_i}\over x_i}$ and these patch together.
 Therefore any two-plane of global logarithmic forms in the kernel of $\Omega_{P^2}(log C_1)\to \O(K_1)$ arises geometrically in the manner of the theorem, and all such logarithmic one forms are closed, even though $\Omega_{\P^2}(log C_1)$ may not be a locally free sheaf. \m

 \eject {\bf 8.
 Remark.} The map $\Omega(log\ C_1)\to \O(K_1)$ exists even though $C_1$ does not have normal crossings, nor is $\Omega(log\ C_1)$ locally free.
 If $F$ is principal supported on $C_1$ and $f$ the unique nonzero global section of $\O(F)$ up to scalars then, ${{df}\over f},$ maps to a global section of $\O(K_1).$ Darboux observed, if things are defined over $\Q,$ that once once the number of components of $C_1$ is more than one (the rank of the Picard) group plus the dimension of $\Gamma(\O(K_1)),$ there are global log forms in the kernel.
 Also a completely explicit and more general theorem is in [13].
-The kernel is contained in the kernel of the corresponding map on the resolution and therefore Darboux' theory can explicitly construct the pencil $C_2$ and in turn the indeterminacy on the Grassmannian in cases when $C_1$ has many components. \m {\bf 9.
-Remark.} The components of $C$ in the resolution are disjoint smooth complete leaves, with canonical sheaf the restriction of the canonical sheaf of the foliation.
-If there is just one component, the genus $g$ has $2g-2$ equal to $d\cdot e$ minus the sum of $\nu_P(\delta)\nu_P(C_1)$ plus the sum of $\nu_P(\delta)\nu_Q(C_1)$ over distinct incident pairs $P,Q.$ If there is more than one, the same holds for each disjoint component after partitioning $e.$
+The kernel is contained in the kernel of the corresponding map on the resolution and therefore Darboux' theory can explicitly construct the pencil $C_2$ and in turn the indeterminacy on the Grassmannian in cases when $C_1$ has many components.

-\m {\bf 10.
+\m {\bf 9.
 Remark.} It is probably not true that arguments about global sections of $\Omega(log\ C+E)$ can give the precise necessary and sufficient conditions for a rational first integral in the manner in which we know that arguments about $\O(2C_1)\otimes \Omega$ can.
 The technique of resolutions is just a way of short-cutting the more difficult Grothendieck group calculation, but the sensible approach may be to bring in duality and bilinear algebra to try to express the indeterminacy of the map on the Grassmannian in terms of local contributions where the vector field meets the curve.